Praful/allcatsrgrey/README.md

 _Do not download documents for the `--method category` option._ There are about 96,000 documents!
 Most of them are duplicates.
 They won't be re-downloaded but all the documents are available via the `--method archive` option.
+However, Option 1 is faster because the documents have already been collected.

-### Analysis of archive, category and region data
+### Analysis of archive, category, and region data
 On analysis, the documents found via the archive links and the category links are the same once the category CSV file is de-duplicated.
 Therefore, the complete data for the site is the collection CSV and the archive CSV.
 My assumption is that the collection data maps to